 David's commitment to the arts is longstanding.
 In high school he attended the Pennsylvania Governor's School for the Arts and returned there later during college for two consecutive summers as an Assistant Teacher and Resident Assistant.
 Throughout college and graduate school David wrote and published widely.
 He had the good fortune of working with Jim Daniels, Debora Greger, William Logan, and Donald Justice.
 In the years to follow David would have the opportunity to study with many more poets, writers, and artists including Dean Young, C.D.
 Wright, Robert Pinsky, Robert Hass, Sharon Olds, Andrew Hudgins, Arthur Sze, Donald Revell, Rusty Morrison and many others.

 David has gone on to publish several books of poetry, Coil (a chapbook of poems), Tunic (a letterpress chapbook of translations of Catullus) and Twine (a full length collection of poems).
-David also has a forthcoming book, Compendium about Donald Justice's thoughts on prosody.
+David also edited Compendium about Donald Justice's thoughts on prosody.
 His next full-length book of poems, Scatterplot, is due for release in 2020.